PratikshaJ6351/PratikshaTechMind/README.md

 # PratikshaTechMind
-I'm Full Stack Software Dev
+I'm Full Stack Software Developer with 2 years of experiences .